EASEx/EASEx.github.io/docs/concepts/scaffoldtype.md

 # Scaffold Types

 - Cognitive — strategies for presenting new scaffolds as ideas
-  - _It seems you have already been struggling with integrating function X in your code.
+  - _It seems you have been struggling with integrating function X in your code.
 Why don't you try working with function Y?_
   - _We need to raise the bar for you now.
 Consider the effect of using strategy Z in your work._
   - _Consider running your solution on a different dataset D?
 How does it perform?_
 - Metacognitive — strategies for self-explaining, time management and planning, engaging in reflection etc